Michael Morpurgo: Early life

-Morpurgo was born in 1943 in St Albans, Hertfordshire, as Michael Andrew Bridge, the second child of actor Tony Van Bridge and actress Kippe Cammaerts (born Catherine Noel Kippe Cammaerts, daughter of writer and poet Émile Cammaerts).
+Morpurgo was born Michael Andrew Bridge in 1943 in St Albans, Hertfordshire, the second child of actor Tony Van Bridge and actress Kippe Cammaerts (daughter of the writer and poet Émile Cammaerts).
 Both RADA graduates, his parents had met when they were acting in the same repertory company in 1938.
-His father came from a working-class family, while Kippe came from a family of actors, an opera singer, writers and poets.
+His father came from a working-class family, while his mother's family included actors, an opera singer, writers, and poets.
 They were married in 1941 while Van Bridge, having been called up in 1939 and by then stationed in Scotland, was on leave from the army.
 Morpurgo's brother Pieter was born in 1942.
 When Morpurgo was born the following year, his father was stationed in Baghdad.

-While Van Bridge was away at war, Kippe Cammaerts met Jack Morpurgo (subsequently professor of American Literature at the University of Leeds from 1969 to 1982).
-When Van Bridge returned to England in 1946, he and Cammaerts obtained a divorce and Cammaerts married Jack Morpurgo the same year.
+While Van Bridge was away at war, Kippe Cammaerts met Jack Morpurgo (subsequently professor of American Literature at the University of Leeds).
+When Van Bridge returned to England in 1946, Cammaerts obtained a divorce from him and married Jack Morpurgo in 1947.
 Although they were not formally adopted, Morpurgo and his brother took on their step-father's name.
 Morpurgo's older brother, Pieter Morpurgo, later became a BBC television producer and director.
-He has two younger siblings, Mark and Kay.
-Morpurgo's mother was frail, having suffered a breakdown when she was 19, and grieving the loss of her brother Pieter, who was killed in the war in 1941, for the rest of her life.
-Towards the end of her life she was an alcoholic and a drug addict.
+He has two younger half siblings, Mark and Kay Morpurgo.
+Their mother was frail, having suffered a breakdown when she was 19, and grieved the loss of her brother Pieter, who was killed in the war in 1941, for the rest of her life.

 Morpurgo and his brother were evacuated to Northumberland when they were very young.
-After returning to London, the family lived in Philbeach Gardens, Earl's Court, where the children played on nearby bombsites.
+After they returned to London, the family lived in Philbeach Gardens, Earl's Court, where the children played on nearby bombsites.
 Morpurgo went to primary school at St Matthias, Earl's Court.
-The family later moved to Bradwell-on-Sea in Essex, where Morpurgo would live during the school holidays, having been sent to boarding school in Sussex when he was seven years old.
+The family later moved to Bradwell-on-Sea in Essex, where Morpurgo would live during the school holidays, having been sent to a boarding school in Sussex when he was seven years old.
 The school was very strict and the boys were beaten frequently.
 During this period Morpurgo developed a stutter.
 His unhappy experiences at boarding school would later inform his novel The Butterfly Lion.
 After six years at The Abbey School in Ashurst Wood, Morpurgo then went to the King's School, an independent school in Canterbury, Kent, where he felt less homesick than at his previous school.